kubeflow/website/content/docs/other-guides/kustomize.md

 ### The Kubeflow installation process

-kfctl is the Kubeflow CLI that you can use to set up a Kubernetes cluster with Kubeflow installed, or to deploy Kubeflow to an existing Kubernetes cluster.
+Kfctl is the Kubeflow CLI that you can use to set up a Kubernetes cluster with Kubeflow installed, or to deploy Kubeflow to an existing Kubernetes cluster.
 See the [Kubeflow getting-started guide](/docs/started/getting-started/) for installation instructions based on your deployment scenario.